Unveiling the Pairs of Factors for 280: A Deep Dive into Number Theory

 Q: Is there a formula to directly calculate the number of factor pairs?

 A: Not a simple, direct formula.
-However, once you have the prime factorization of a number, you can use combinatorics to calculate the number of divisors (factors).
+That said, once you have the prime factorization of a number, you can use combinatorics to calculate the number of divisors (factors).
 The number of divisors, divided by 2 (or the number of divisors plus 1 divided by 2 if the number is a perfect square), will give you the number of factor pairs.

 Q: How can I check if I've found all the factor pairs?